 Beheld – This one is a little dark but it was a quick and interesting read.
 This historical fiction novel captures the female stories of the Mayflower and the early pilgrims that was often skipped in the literature from this time.
 Sad and heartbreaking but also important and fascinating.

 American Royals – Very little substance to this beach read but oh.so.entertaining.
 It’s the first of a series on books about what America would look like if George Washington had become king rather than an elected official and what his descendants would be like if America had a royal family.

 The Great Believers – Another heavy one but also an impossible book to put down.
 A look at how the AIDS crisis changed families and the relationships that unfolded over the following 30 years.
 It’s fiction but passed in historical facts but if you want to get lost in an amazing and moving story you will love this book.

 Such a Fun Age – This one only came out a few months ago but it has blown up!
-Understandably so as it touches on important issues such as race and privilege and how it plays out from all perspectives.
-I, of course related to the protagonist (she’s a blogger) but the story looks at her relationship with her babysitter (Emira) and how their backgrounds and privilege have changed their life trajectories.
+Understandably so as it touches on incredibly important issues such as race and white privilege and the implications of it on Black people in America.
+On a very superficial level, I related to one of the protagonists (she’s a blogger/Instagram) but the story looks at her relationship with her babysitter (Emira) and how their race and privilege have impacted their life trajectories.

 What are you guys reading these days?
 Let me know in the comments below.

 Like this post?
 Here are a few others you might enjoy: